A Guide For Families Looking To Help Their Addicted Teenagers

 Quality of Treatment

 The quality of care received ultimately has the most impact on the teen’s overall path to recovery.
 This can also be the most difficult consider to quantify since many families are unsure as to what to look for when touring or learning about a facility.

 For starters, it may be worth sorting out and evaluating treatment centers based on their capabilities to treat teens.
 Many who receive treatment for substance abuse are adults, and some facilities may focus on treatment for teens and adolescents.

 Another thing to consider is treatment centers whose focus are on the treatment of specific substances.
 For example, some facilities may have built their reputation on alcohol abuse treatment while some treatment providers focus on treating opioid addicts in recent years.

 Considering that addiction treatment is constantly evolving, a proper treatment center will have a staff of well-trained professionals, top-notch technology, and an attitude which has them looking to the future.
 Breakthroughs happen every day, and new treatment methods are emerging across the globe.

 For example, the Florida House Experience is becoming recognized worldwide as one of the first providers of neuro-rehabilitative treatment.
-Using cutting-edge technology on the forefront of of addiction treatment, this Florida House Experience treatment includes neurofeedback training, EEG brain mapping, and brain stimulation therapy.
+Using cutting-edge technology at the forefront of addiction treatment, this Florida House Experience treatment includes neurofeedback training, EEG brain mapping, and brain stimulation therapy.